-Management's Discussion and Analysis For the Years Ended September 30, 2022 and 2021
+Management's Discussion and Analysis

-The following is a discussion and analysis of the Government of the District of Columbia (District) Emergency and Non-Emergency Number Telephone Calling Systems Fund (Fund) financial performance for the fiscal years ended September 30, 2022 and 2021.
+The following is a discussion and analysis of the Government of the District of Columbia (District) Emergency and Non-Emergency Number Telephone Calling Systems Fund (Fund) and financial performance for the fiscal years ended September 30, 2023 and 2022.
 The Office of Unified Communications, which is a subordinate agency under the Mayor, is responsible for the administration of the Fund.
 The financial statements and accompanying notes should be read in conjunction with this discussion.